 - harm which is caused by the volunteer’s willful or criminal misconduct, gross negligence, reckless misconduct, or conscious, flagrant indifference to the rights or safety of someone else

-- harm caused by operation of a car or other motorized vehicle
+- harm caused by the operation of a car or other motorized vehicle

 - any misconduct constituting a violent crime, hate crime, sexual offense, violation of a civil rights law, or a drug or alcohol offense.